Protecting Children Action Plan

 We will share the challenges and lessons-learned through our work, as there are still few proven models and approaches, and we want to contribute to the growing body of knowledge about what works.
 Our progress toward achieving our goals will be reflected annually in our Cocoa for Generations report.
-The most recent issue can be found here.

 The Protecting Children Action Plan is complemented by our Cocoa and Forests Approach to prevent deforestation throughout our cocoa supply chain.

-Download our Protecting Children Action Plan here.
+Download our Protecting Children Action Plan.